 ⚡ Step 7: Adding AQI Indicators with Reusable Measures

-You can easily incorporate Air Quality Index (AQI) data into your report using the current.air_quality
+You can easily incorporate Air Quality Index (AQI) data into your report using the current.air_quality part of the WeatherAPI response.

 Here’s a quick Power BI DAX pattern you can copy-paste and adapt to your needs: